-Our grant writers were successful in raising funds through 35 grants for a variety of our services.
+Our grant writers were successful in raising funds through a diverse group of grants for a variety of our services.

-Special Thanks to these and all who donate to St Vincent de Paul
+Special Thanks to all who donate to St Vincent de Paul

 Local Foundations Key to Our Support

 St. Vincent de Paul and its Conferences operate with an annual budget of more than $1 million.
-Over half of these funds are generated in-house by our Thrift Store revenues, while another $200,000 comes from foundation and government grants.
-Individual contributions, including the annual “Light the Winter Fires” gala and area church support, round out our major sources of funds.
+Over half of these funds are generated in-house by our Thrift Store revenues, while another $350,000 comes from foundation and government grants.
+Individual contributions, including the annual “Light the Winter Fires”, Christian Charities Golf Invitational and area church support, round out our major sources of funds.
 This diversification of sources of funds strategy helps our Council secure the monies we need to operate in a more predictable manner.
-Social Services, School Supplies, and Home Visitation Conferences as well as the Dental Program all benefit from these supplemental funds.
+Social Services and Home Visitation Conferences as well as the Dental Program all benefit from these supplemental funds.

 “Most of our foundation grants come from Southern Oregon family foundations,” says Rich Hansen, who coordinates the fundraising effort for St. Vincent’s.
 “There are a variety of statewide or local foundations willing to assist our mission of helping the less fortunate.”
 Through attending seminars, searching the internet and word-of-mouth, Hansen has built a list of likely supporters.
 “We identify which area each foundation specializes in, such as helping children, health care or homelessness, and write our grant application accordingly,” he says.

 In the past, the Rogue Valley Council avoided government grants because of red tape and record keeping.
-However, this year we did secure a $30,000 federal housing grant through the City of Ashland.
-We also got $3,000 from the Medford Water Commission to help defray utility bills in Social Services, and $25,000 from the Federal Emergency Management Administration to augment the Pantry.
+However, this year we did secure a $30,000 federal housing grant through the City of Ashland and $30,000 from the city of Medford.
+We also got $3,000 from the Medford Water Commission to help defray utility bills in Social Services, and $35,000 from the Federal Emergency Management Administration to augment our Pantry and Kitchen.

 Although St. Vincent’s has been applying for grant monies for many years, grant solicitation really peaked several years ago during the $3 million capital campaign and included major national and regional groups like Bill & Melinda Gates, Paul Allen and Naumes Family Foundations and the Meyer Memorial Trust.
 “The other thing we learned during the capital campaign is that we shouldn’t be shy about asking for larger amounts,” Hansen continues.
 “Since then we have expanded the circle of foundations we work with and the amount each gives us.”